andrejacobs/using-obsidian/Setup/Backup to GitHub/Setting up and syncing a new GitHub repository as an Obsidian vault.md

 I prefer to first create and clone a new git repository (hosted by [GitHub](https://github.com/)) and then turn that directory (the repo) into an Obsidian vault.

+**NOTE:** I am using this as an example of what I would recommend to people that are comfortable with git, GitHub and macOS.
+Personally I use SSH and signed commits (GPG) for all my git repos and not HTTPS (with our without personal access tokens) but that is out of scope for this guide.

 1. Create a [new GitHub repository](https://github.com/new)
 	   I like to add the initial README.md file since it means the repo will already have an initial commit as well as an `.md` file to use for Obsidian.
 	   ![[Screenshot 2024-01-09 at 12.10.26.png]]